-GST on freight refers to when a Goods Transport Agency (GTA) has an obligation to pay tax on the particular freight service pursuant to a particular rate.
+GST on freight refers to when a Goods Transport Agency (GTA) has an obligation to pay tax on a particular freight service pursuant to a particular rate.
 There are two options applicable with respect to the GST rate on freight.
-As on 9th September 2020, this tax may be paid by GTA at the rate of 5% without input tax credit or tax may be paid at a 12% rate with the addition of the same.
+This tax may be paid by GTA at the rate of 5% without input tax credit or tax may be paid at a 12% rate with the addition of the same.

 |1.||Factory registered under the Factories Act, 1948|